Hot PATE: Private Aggregation of Distributions for Diverse Task: Privacy analysis considerations

-With hot PATE, we are interested in \emph{yield} responses, those that return a token (not $\bot$, and when we apply the boundary wrapper, also not $\top$).
-We study how the yield probability behaves for histograms generated by coordinated ensembles.
-We parametrize the set of teacher distributions by $\alpha\in (0,1]$, which is the probability of a common part to all distribution and what we aim to transfer to the student.
-Our teacher distributions have probability vectors of the form $\boldsymbol{p}^{(i)} = \alpha\cdot \boldsymbol{s} + (1-\alpha)\cdot \boldsymbol{r}^{(i)}$, where $\boldsymbol{s}$ and $\boldsymbol{r}^{(i)}$ are probability vectors.
-That is, with probability $\alpha$ there is a sample from the common distribution $\boldsymbol{s}$, and with probability $(1-\alpha)$, there is a sample from an arbitrary distribution.
 When the histogram is generated by a coordinated ensemble, then the distribution of the maximum frequency $c$ of a token is dominated by sampling $y\sim \Exp[\alpha]$ and then $c \sim \Bin[e^{-y\cdot (1-\alpha)},n]$.
 It is visualized in Figure~\ref{fig:cumvote} (right) for varying values of $\alpha$.
-Note that across all $\alpha>0$, no matter how small $\alpha$ is, there is probability $\approx\alpha$ of being above a high threshold (and returning a token).
-The probability of $\bot$ (no agreement) in this case can be $\approx 1-\alpha$.
+Note that across all weights $\alpha>0$ of the shared component, no matter how small $\alpha$ is, there is probability $\approx\alpha$ of being above a high threshold (and returning a token).
+The probability of $\fail$ (no agreement) in this case can be $\approx 1-\alpha$.
 Therefore $\alpha$ parametrizes the probability of yield over the sampling of the shared randomness.

-Figure~\ref{fig:alphasweep2} shows the distribution of responses as we sweep $\alpha$, broken down by $\top$ (target hit), $\bot$ (abort), and token (yield).
+Figure~\ref{fig:alphasweep2} shows the distribution of responses as we sweep $\alpha$, broken down by $\top$ (target hit), $\fail$ (abort), and token (yield).
 The number of queries we process per target hit, which is the inverse of the probability of $\top$, is $\gtrapprox \eps_0 n$.
 It is lowest at $\alpha \approx T/n$ and is very high for small and large $\alpha$, meaning that the privacy cost per query is very small.

 The yield (probability of returning a token) per query is $\approx\alpha$.
 Note that as $\alpha$ decreases, both yield and target probabilities decrease but their ratio remains the same: In the regime $\alpha\leq T/n$, the yield per target hit is $\approx \eps_0 n/2$.
 Queries with $\alpha \gg T/n$ are essentially free in that the yield (token) probability is very high and the $\top$ (target hit) probability is very low.